Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 ... the list goes on.

 This is not your average person's list of symptoms.
-Many are not well known.
+Many are not well known, particularly in the outskirts of civilization, away from medical and academic centers.
 For those who are affected with only one let alone a collection of the above it can be very hard to find effective treatment.
 Few have had the package neatly tied up with a diagnosis such as Ehlers-Danlos Syndrome that helps to explain why any number of uncommon complaints chase them through life while others seem to live so much more comfortably.

 Although estimates posted by the NHS on prevalence of problematic levels of hypermobility remain as low as one in five thousand people, in research circles estimates continue to grow.
 The numbers vary so widely I'll have to leave you to do your own research if you're curious.
 What I believe strongly by now is that the full spectrum is so wide, prevalence so high, and physiomechanical impacts so significant that we will only be able to optimize health for the individual when we've understood how to deeply incorporate the offerings of this lens into healthcare, prevention, and wellness plans.